A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Driver Hamiltonians for scalability

 where $c_k$ corresponds to the $k$-th chain of the chain set $\mathcal{C}$, all of which are of length $l$.
 The ground and first excited states of Eq.~\eqref{eq:H_GHZ} correspond to the even and odd GHZ states. }, rendering its physical implementation impractical.

-In order to find more feasible alternatives, we relax the previous conditions such that the commutation of the driver with the constraint is no longer satisfied, but such that the low-energy subspace of the driver has a higher overlap with the logical subspace $\mathcal{L}$.
+In order to find more feasible alternatives, we relax the previous conditions such that the commutation of the driver with the constraint is no longer satisfied, but such that the low-energy subspace of the driver has a larger overlap with the logical subspace $\mathcal{L}$.

-The easiest driver to implement that would fulfill the previous requirement is the ferromagnetic transverse-field Ising model (TFIM):
+The easiest driver to implement that fulfills the previous requirement is the ferromagnetic transverse-field Ising model (TFIM):

 This Hamiltonian is degenerate for $J_{\text{ZZ}} \geq 1$, with the ground subspace spanning the logical space of interest.
 Notably, $H_{\text{TFIM}}$ preserves the total parity of the system \cite{dziarmaga_dynamics_2005}, as $[h_{\text{TFIM}}^{c_k}, \otimes_{i\in{c_k}}\sx_i] = 0 \ \forall c_k$, which aids the preparation of a state that approaches an even GHZ state by annealing to $H_{\text{TFIM}}$ from the standard initial Hamiltonian $H_{std}$.
+Note that GHZ $\in \mathcal{L}$ while keeping both configurations, all 0's or all 1's, equally likely.
 In this manner we can bias our initial ground state towards $\mathcal{L}$ by approaching the ferromagnetic phase as much as possible.
-The analytical solution of the transverse Ising chain \cite{lieb_two_1961} (see more modern reviews in \cite{franchini_introduction_2017, mbeng_quantum_2020} and references therein) shows that the gap between the even ground state and the first even excited state tends to $\Delta^{\text{TFIM}}_{\infty}(J_{\text{ZZ}})) = 2(1 - J_{\text{ZZ}})$ in the thermodynamic limit in the paramagnetic phase, i.e., for $J_{\text{ZZ}} \leq 1$.
-Thus, the limit on the performance of this driver for large system sizes will be given by its gap, since there will be a minimum gap size for the preparation of the ground state of $H_0$.
-This minimum gap is determined by the noise limitations of the annealing device, e.g., thermal excitation.
+The analytical solution of the transverse Ising chain \cite{lieb_two_1961} (see more modern reviews in \cite{franchini_introduction_2017, mbeng_quantum_2020}) shows that the gap between the even ground state and the first even excited state converges to $\Delta^{\text{TFIM}}_{\infty}(J_{\text{ZZ}}) = 2(1 - J_{\text{ZZ}})$ in the thermodynamic limit in the paramagnetic phase, i.e., for $J_{\text{ZZ}} \leq 1$.
+Thus, the limit on the performance of this driver for large system sizes is given by its gap, since there is a lower bound on the gap for the successful preparation of the ground state of $H_0$.
+This minimum viable gap is determined by the noise limitations of the annealing device, e.g., thermal excitation.